frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/customize-erpnext/server-script.md

 	In case of self-hosted accounts, set `server_script_enabled` as true in site_config.json of your site.
 2. To add/edit Server Script, ensure your role is System Manager.
 3. Create a new server script via "New Server Script" in the toolbar.
-4. Set the type of server script (Document Event / API).
+4. Select the type of server script: Document Event, API, Permission Query.
 5. Set the document type and event name, or method name, script and save.

 ## 2. Features